Join the club to access all our art lessons, camps, and printables! 👉

 Now comes the really fun part–it’s time to paint your creation!
 Use tempera or acrylic paints to add all the details needed to make your sculpture come alive!

-5. Attach head & neck
+5. Attach head and neck

 Next, use a hot glue gun to attach the head and neck.
 If desired, add yarn hair, button or bead facial features, feathers, felt, etc.

-Display your work on a special shelf and admire your hard work!
+Once finished, display your work on a special shelf and admire your hard work!

 Pin It For Later